python/cpython/Doc/faq/general.rst

 guaranteed that interfaces will remain the same throughout a series of bugfix releases.

-..
-XXX this gets out of date pretty often

-The `2.6.4 release <http://python.org/download/>`_ is recommended
+The latest stable releases can always be found on the `Python download page
+<http://python.org/download/>`_.
+They are recommended production-ready version
-production-ready version at this point in time.
-Python 3.1 is also considered production-ready, but may be less useful, since currently there is more third party software available for Python 2 than for Python 3.
+at this point in time.
+At the moment, there are two branches of stable
+releases: 2.x and 3.x.
+Python 3.x may be less useful than 2.x, since currently there is more third party software available for Python 2 than for Python 3.
 Python 2 code will generally not run unchanged in Python 3.

 How many people are using Python?